-NAB reports on the percentage of women on boards, aggregated to an average number at the level of the allocated portfolio and discloses this metric in this report.
-NAB has previously developed case studies in collaboration with WGEA to highlight impact and a particular leading practice of eligible organisations.
+NAB reports on the percentage of women on boards, aggregated to an average number at the level of the allocated portfolio and discloses this metric.
 In this report NAB has included data on the total number (in percentage) of women employed in general and at managerial levels at each organisation financed.

-Disclosure of information related to use of proceeds, impact reporting, borrowers and organisations financed will be subject to NAB's confidentiality obligations and the availability of information.
+Disclosure of information related to Use of Proceeds, impact reporting, borrowers and organisations financed will be subject to NAB's confidentiality obligations and the availability of information.
 Publicly available information can be found on the NAB Capital & Funding webpage for Green and SRI Bonds.